ory/docs/guides/oathkeeper/1-overview/1-rules.md

 #### `id_token`

-This credentials issuer takes the authentication information (e.g. subject ID) and transforms it to a signed JSON Web Token, and more specifically to an OpenID Connect ID Token.
+This credentials issuer takes the authentication information (e.g. subject ID) and transforms it to a signed JSON Web Token.
+The claims of the JSON Web Token are equal to the ones from the ID Token issued by OpenID Connect flows.
 You backend can verify the token by fetching the (public) key from the `/.well-known/jwks.json` endpoint.

 Let's say a request is made to a resource protected by ORY Oathkeeper: